YanceyOfficial/leetcode-trip/README.md

 # LeetCode Trip

-Data Structures and Algorithms with JavaScript.
+Data structures and algorithms implemented in JavaScript with explanations.
+The algorithm questions include, but are not limited to LeetCode, _Coding Interviews: Questions, Analysis and Solutions_ and _Algorithms, 4th Edition_.
 Visit [LeetCode Trip](https://algorithm.yanceyleo.com/) for more information.
 The website is powered by [docusaurus](https://docusaurus.io/).

 ## License